Suzanne G. Leveille, MN, PhD

 Attentional Demands of Chronic Pain and Risk for Falls in Older Adults

-This study will examine the cognitive effects of chronic pain on mobility and falls in older adults, based on a 6th-year follow-up assessment of the 500+ participants of the MOBILIZE Boston cohort and an additional 18 months of follow-up for falls using monthly fall calendars.
-A small pilot study will obtain brain MRI scans on a subset of 100 subjects to evaluate structural and functional brain measures associated with chronic pain.
+This study examines a proposed cognitively mediated pathway whereby pain interferes with attention and mobility, thereby contributing to falls in older adults.
+The project involves a 6th-year follow-up assessment of 354 participants of the MOBILIZE Boston cohort followed by 18 months of falls follow-up using monthly fall calendars.
+A small pilot study includes brain MRI scans on a subset of 24 subjects to evaluate structural and functional brain measures associated with chronic pain.

 Role: Principal Investigator